 A cursory glance at these statistics shows the diverse nature of bankruptcy filings.
 There is no single cause-and-effect relationship.
-There is no discernable pattern, according to geography or number of filings.
+There is no discernible pattern, according to geography or number of filings.
 People simply get into financial trouble, and bankruptcy is perhaps the best way out.

 That being said, a closer look behind the numbers is revealing:

 - The “average” filer is married, has a high-school education and earns less than $30,000 per year.

 - The median filing age is 45; the number of filers younger than 25 is lower than ever.

 - Repeat filers account for 16% of all bankruptcy cases overall.